 Should you let your renters paint?

 Immediately horror story shades flash through your brain.
-Chartreuse flecks on that hardwood floor finish, a garrish stroke of aqua on that perfect crown molding.
-Those tenants.
-That paint.
-How could they?
+Chartreuse flecks on that hardwood floor finish, a garish stroke of aqua on that perfect crown molding.

 “Every time your rental unit turns over, even if you have a new tenant ready to move in the next day, you will probably spend a month’s worth of rent fixing and repairing normal wear-and-tear items, not to mention countless hours completing the whole leasing process — advertising, taking phone calls, interviewing, showing the property, getting credit reports, drafting the leases, discussing the lease, move in day, etc. It’s a lot of work…So why not just try to keep your tenants as long as possible by treating them really well?
 And that starts by acting toward them the way you would like to be treated.”